This article includes links which we may receive compensation for if you click, at no cost to you.

 Money Market Accounts

-Discover also offers Money Market Accounts, which allow account holders to have access to their cash while earning 1.75% APY.
+Discover also offers Money Market Accounts, which allow account holders to have access to their cash while earning up to 1.40% APY.

-The main difference is that a Money Market Account gives you immediate access to your cash—whether you want to write a check or withdraw funds through Discover’s network of 60,000 ATMs.
-The downside is that you earn slightly less interest compared to an Online Savings Account (1.75% versus 1.80%).
+The main difference is a Money Market Account gives you immediate access to your cash, whether you want to write a check or withdraw funds through Discover’s network of 60,000 ATMs.
+The downside is that you earn slightly less interest compared to an Online Savings Account.

 On the other hand, while your interest earnings are slightly higher with an Online Savings Account, you’re not able to withdraw funds at an ATM.
 Instead, you have to transfer the funds electronically to a linked checking account.